 Although tuition and fees are waived, it is important for the Graduate School and the Bursar's office to know whether you are enrolled as a Massachusetts resident during your graduate work.
-You must fill out a Proof of Residency form prior to your start.
+You must fill out a Proof of Residency form prior to your start or at Orientation.
 Students typically qualify as Massachusetts residents if they live in the state for one year prior to matriculation for purposes other than schooling or if their family has Massachusetts residency and they have left the state for schooling and not established residency elsewhere.
 Your classification as a Massachusetts resident or non-resident is established at the time of your matriculation and will not change during your time in the graduate school.

 If you are on a visa you are a non-Massachusetts resident.

 When and where do I get my student ID card?